Wood Smoke Stories

 One of NCUAQMD’s staff members once told me that even if the smoke coming out of a chimney is black and smells of burning plastic they won’t investigate it, because wood burners have a right to privacy.

-I was widowed in 2021.
-My husband’s body was carried out by the mortuary staff in a thick pall of my neighbors’ smoke.
+My husband died in 2021.
+His body was carried out by the mortuary staff in a thick pall of my neighbors’ smoke.
 It felt like a final insult after years of choking on wood smoke and incidents like his middle-of-the-night ambulance ride to the ER for a severely irregular heartbeat after a neighbor installed a second wood stove and burned both relentlessly 24/7 for a week.
 After that week, he never had a normal heart rhythm again.
 Later he had a heart attack during a time when our house was covered with smoke.

-Near the end, while my husband was bedridden on hospice with end-stage Parkinson’s after having had a stroke, we couldn’t even open a window for him without filling the room with smoke.
+Near the end, while my husband was bedridden on hospice with end-stage Parkinson’s and congestive heart failure after having had a stroke, we couldn’t even open a window for him without filling the room with smoke.
 This is the charm of rural living in Humboldt County.

-There is so little awareness of what a terrible health hazard this is, that the logo (and branding imagery) of the company that provided my husband’s hospice features stylized smoke plumes coming from a house’s chimney.
+There is so little awareness of what a terrible health hazard this is, that the logos and other graphic imagery used by our county’s only hospice prominently feature a stylized chimney with a smoke plume.
 Obviously, nothing says comfort like spending your last debilitated days with no fresh air in an air pollution hotspot.

 We thought our house had good air quality when we moved in—it wasn’t musty, unlike many houses here in this coastal area.
 We never even thought about wood smoke.
 Our nearest wood-burning neighbors moved in after we did.